tharunsrisanth07-dotcom/Banking-System-C/README.md

 # Banking-System-C
 ## 1. Project Description

-The Bank Management System is a console-based application developed in the C programming language.
-It provides basic banking operations such as creating an account, depositing and withdrawing funds, transferring money between accounts, checking account balance, viewing transaction history, and displaying all stored accounts.
-The system uses file handling to store account details and transaction logs permanently, ensuring that data is retained even after the program ends.
+The Bank Management System is a console-based application developed in the C programming language that performs essential banking operations.
+The system now stores account records in a singly linked list rather than directly accessing records from the file each time.
+This enables faster searching, dynamic insertion, and better memory utilization.
+Persistent storage is implemented through file handling (accounts.dat and history.txt) to ensure that data remains intact even after program termination.

-This project demonstrates key concepts of C programming including structures, pointers,linked lists, file operations, modular programming, and user-driven menu execution.
+The program demonstrates key concepts of data structures (linked lists), file I/O, dynamic memory allocation, modular programming, pointers, and real-time transactional updates.

-## 2. Functionalities in the Project
+## 2. Functionalities
-The system supports the following features:
+Feature	Description

-*Create Account – Registers a new customer with a unique account number and name.
+*Create Account	Adds a new account into a sorted linked list and saves to file.

-*Deposit Amount – Adds money to an account and updates balance.
+*Deposit Amount	Adds funds to an account and logs the history.

-*Withdraw Amount – Deducts requested funds if sufficient balance is available.
+*Withdraw Amount	Deducts balance after validation and logs the transaction.

-*Transfer Amount – Moves funds between two accounts and updates records.
+*Transfer Amount	Transfers money between two accounts and records both sides of the transaction.

-*Balance Enquiry – Displays the current balance of an account.
+*Balance Enquiry	Displays the current account balance.

-*Transaction History – Shows previous transactions stored with linked list type and updated balance.
+*Transaction History	Shows all transactions related to an account from history.txt.

-*Show All Accounts – Displays a list of all accounts created.
+*Show All Accounts	Displays all accounts sequentially from the linked list.

-*Exit – Allows the user to safely exit the system.
+*Exit	Saves data and terminates the program safely.
 ## 3. Implementation Steps
-Step-by-step Implementation:

-1. Defined structures for storing account details and transaction log structure.
+Defined the AccountNode structure for dynamically storing account data using a linked list.

-2. Used file handling (accounts.dat, history.txt) to store account information and transaction history.
-3. Implemented account creation, validating unique account numbers and writing to the account file.
-4. Developed deposit and withdrawal functions, updating balances directly in the binary file.
-5. Implemented fund transfer, checking validity of both accounts and updating balances accordingly.
-6. Logged all transactions in history.txt using the log_history() function.
-7. Implemented menu-driven UI inside main() to allow users to interact repeatedly.
-8. Built supporting features such as history display and full account list output.
+Loaded existing accounts from accounts.dat into a sorted linked list at startup (load_accounts()).

+Implemented sorted insertion to always maintain ordered accounts (insert_account_sorted()).

+Implemented search functionality for locating accounts efficiently (find_account()).

+Implemented account operations such as deposit, withdrawal, transfer with real-time value updates.

+Used save_accounts() to rewrite the updated linked list back to the file.

+Created transaction logging using append_history() that records every activity in history.txt.

+Designed a menu-driven UI, allowing repeated user interactions within the main loop.

+Freed all allocated memory before exit using delete_list() to avoid memory leaks.

 ## 4. Breakdown of Contributions

-Team Member	Contribution
+### Team Member	Contribution

-Tharun srisanth(BA2025033)	   - Implemented account creation, deposit, withdrawal features and Report writing

-Aarya k bhat(IE2025004)        - Developed fund transfer logic, balance enquiry and project documentation
+Aarya k bhat(IE2025004)    	       - Implemented linked list structure and file storage (load_accounts, save_accounts, insert_account_sorted)

+T Lalith Srikanth(BA2025051)	     - Implemented account operations (deposit, withdraw, transfer),prepared documentation and UI menu

-T Lalith Srikanth(BA2025051)	 - Implemented transaction logging, history display, file handling and debugging
+Tharun Srisanth(BA2025033)	       - Developed transaction logging, history display feature, testing and debugging

-## 5. Function Descriptions
+## 5. Function Descriptions (2–3 lines each)

+### load_accounts()

+Reads all stored accounts from accounts.dat and constructs a linked list.
+Each record is inserted into the list in sorted manner.
+Returns the head pointer of the list.

+### save_accounts()

+Writes the entire linked list of accounts to accounts.dat, ensuring persistent storage of updates.
+Returns 0 on success and -1 if file writing fails.

+### create_node()

+Dynamically allocates memory for a new account node and populates it with account number, name, and balance.
+Used internally during loading and creation of accounts.

+### insert_account_sorted()

+Inserts an account node in ascending order based on account number.
+Prevents duplicate entries and maintains a sorted linked list.

+### find_account()

+Searches through the linked list to find an account by account number.
+Returns a pointer to the node if found, otherwise returns NULL.

+### delete_list()

+Frees all memory allocations used in the linked list before program exit, preventing memory leaks.

 ### create_account()

-Creates a new bank account by taking account number and name as input.
-Checks for duplicates before storing data.
-Initializes balance to zero and writes details to accounts.dat.
+Allows a user to register a new bank account.
+Validates for duplicates, inserts the account into the linked list, and updates the file.

 ### deposit_amount()

-Lets the user deposit funds into an existing account by updating the stored balance in the file.
-Records the transaction in history.txt and displays the new balance.
+Deposits a specified amount into an account after validation, updates balance in memory and file, and logs the transaction in history.

 ### withdraw_amount()

-Withdraws money after validating sufficient balance.
-Updates the account record in the binary file and logs the transaction for future reference.
+Withdraws money after checking sufficient funds.
+Updates both linked list and file storage, and logs the event.

 ### transfer_amount()

-Transfers money between two accounts after validating both accounts and balance availability.
-Updates both accounts’ records and logs debit and credit actions separately.
+Performs fund transfer from one account to another, checking existence and balance availability.
+Logs both debit and credit operations.

 ### balance_enquiry()

-Displays the current balance of a specified account by reading from accounts.dat.
+Displays the available balance of a specified account using find_account().

+### append_history()

+Records transaction details such as amount, updated balance, and status code (deposit, withdraw, transfer sent/received).

 ### check_history()

-Reads from history.txt to show all past transactions associated with a given account number.
+Reads history.txt and prints all matching transaction logs for a given account number.

 ### show_all_accounts()

-Displays all existing accounts with account number, name, and balance.
+Traverses through the linked list and prints complete account details.

-### log_history()
+### press_enter_to_continue()

-Stores transaction details such as amount, new balance, and type (deposit/withdraw/transfer) into history.txt
+Pauses execution until user input to improve user interface interaction.

-## Files in Project
+## Files Included
-File	Description
+### File	Purpose

-main.c	            - Source code for the banking system

-accounts.dat	      - Binary file containing stored account information

-history.txt        	- Text file maintaining transaction history

-README.md	          - Project report & documentation
+bank_system.c	       - Main implementation of the banking system accounts.dat	       - Binary storage for account records history.txt	         - Text-based transaction log history README.md	           - Project documentation
 ## Conclusion

-This project successfully implements a functioning bank management system with essential operations and persistent file storage.
-It demonstrates the practical application of C structures,linked lists, file handling, condition checking, loops, and menu-driven design.
+This project effectively demonstrates real-time banking operations using linked lists and persistent file storage in C. Converting from direct file access to a linked list significantly improved efficiency and flexibility in managing account records.
+The program is modular, scalable, and capable of further enhancements such as passwords, admin login, interest calculations, and GUI front-end